supervision-systems-development/graph-models/README.md

-# graph-models
+# Automatic Student Supervisor System

-# Sorts:
+## Sorts:

   Graph: a set of arcs

   Arc: two nodes connected with a directional vertex

   Node: a graph node with a unique id with a function (start, fin, oth) and a type (nseq, nand, nor, nxor)

   Action: an action that indicates the unique id of a node, but does not indicate its function or type

   ActionList: a list of actions

-  Tuple:       a tuple with two Int values, used to represent cookies

-  TupleList:   a list of tuples

-# Functions:
+## Functions:

   first : Tuple -> Int